Oink70/VerusPaperWallet/README.md

 logwood posthexaplar stoechas fiddleback holey antirationally pelvis galloman periopis scarabaeiform vermiformous rebeller sawneys unreturnable insensately hydrogenium
 ```

-### Dictionary file
+#### Dictionary file

-The dictionary file has been taken from [here](https://github.com/dwyl/english-words).
+The dictionary file supplied to use with the `passphrase` tool has been taken from [here](https://github.com/dwyl/english-words).
 Feel free to replace `words.txt` with any other text file of your choice containing 1 word per line.

 ### `num2words`